mrunalbrahmbhatt/Sitecore.SharedModule.Updater/README.md

-This Solution contains Sitecore Item Reference Updater which will updates references of given items, with respect to given source(s) and destination(s).
+This Solution contains Sitecore Item **Reference Updater** which will updates references of given item and its childrens(n level), with respect to given source(s) and destination(s).

 Projects :
 -----------